chironapp/chiron-website/src/content/blog/new-race-timing-system-debuts-at-the-bush-turkey-relay/index.md

 ---

-## Why We Built the Race Timing System
+## Why I Built the Race Timing System

 As the club’s tech lead, I usually handle: